linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

     helm install crossplane --namespace crossplane-system --create-namespace crossplane-stable/crossplane
     ```

 1. Confirm the installation by checking on the Crossplane pods deployed to your cluster.
-It may take a short while for the pods to start up fully, so you may have to wait to see the `Running` status.
+It may take a short while for the pods to become ready, so you may have to wait to see the `Running` status.

     ```command
     kubectl get pods --namespace crossplane-system